The Committee meets once a month, and is the linchpin of the Group’s management structure.

 Group Chief Financial Officer

-Marc joined Sodexo in 1997 as Finance Director for Africa, within the Remote sites activity.
+Marc joined Sodexo in 1997 as Finance Director for Africa, within the Energy and Resources activity.

-In 2000, he was promoted Finance Director of what was named at the time Universal Sodexo for Africa, Europe and Eurasia and then Finance Director for the Business & Industry activity in the UK in 2004.
+In 2000, he was promoted Finance Director of what was named at the time Universal Sodexo for Africa, Europe and Eurasia and then Finance Director for the Corporate Services activity in the UK in 2004.

-In 2012, Marc was appointed President, Benefits and Rewards Services for Asia, and successfully developed emerging markets in Asia, opening new operations in Taiwan in 2014 and in Singapore in 2015.
+In 2012, Marc was appointed President, Benefits and Rewards Services for Asia, and successfully developed emerging markets in Asia.

 Marc started his professional career in 1990 at Bull, where he held several positions in Finance in India, South Africa and France.
 He later became a financial controller for Eastern Europe at General Electric Medical Systems.